aragon/sdk/modules/client/examples.md

     }
 })

-const proposalParams: ICreateProposalParams = {
+const proposalParams: CreateMajorityVotingProposalParams = {
   pluginAddress: "0x1234567890123456789012345678901234567890", // the address of the TokenVoting plugin contract containing all plugin logic. metadataUri,
   actions: [configAction], // optional, if none, leave an empty array `[]`